-You and your family will participate in team meetings within the first 5-7 days, then weekly.
+You and your family will participate in team staffings* within the first 5-7 days, then every two weeks thereafter.

-*These meetings are designed to discuss goals, progress, issues and answer questions.
+*These meetings are 15 minutes in length and designed to discuss goals, progress, issues and answer questions.

-Your length of stay is completely dependent on your progress and discussions with you, our team and our family.
+Your length of stay is completely dependent on your progress and discussions with you, your family and your treatment team.

 Family is an integral part of the treatment team.
 While we have posted visitation hours, we encourage visiting your loved one at any time, including during therapy times as an observer of treatment.

 While these times are not rigorously enforced, we do request that visitors be mindful of the need for rest and recovery after a busy therapy schedule.
 Some patients may leave campus to visit family and return in the evening, if approved by your physician.

 Parking is available at the main entrance of the building and includes handicapped spaces.
 Please lock your car and take valuable items with you.
 We are not responsible for any stolen items or damage to vehicles parked on our campus.